6 Alternatives to Working From Home for Independent Contractors

 4. Hourly Spaces

-Pros: Hourly spaces allow you to rent all sorts of workspaces by the hour including private offices, presentation rooms, shared office space, desks, coworking spaces, and conference rooms.
+Pros: Hourly spaces allow you to rent all sorts of workspaces by the hour.
+Options include private offices, presentation rooms, shared office space, desks, coworking spaces, and conference rooms.
 If you are primarily working from home, renting an hourly space may be a good change of scenery for a focused work session or a private space for a client meeting.

 5. Public Places

-Pros: For independents looking for flexibility, there are a number of creative options available in your town or city.
+Pros: For independents looking for flexibility, there are a number of creative options available in your area.

-Coffee shops are the original alternative-workspace hub, and are still a big draw with free Wi-Fi, and an array of drinks and snacks.
-Many newer or boutique grocery stores also offer an area to sit and enjoy a coffee or baked good, and tend to be quieter than a busy coffee shop.
+Coffee shops have long been a popular alternative workspace, offering free Wi-Fi along with a variety of drinks and snacks.
+Many newer or boutique grocery stores also provide seating areas to enjoy coffee or baked goods, often offering a quieter environment than a busy coffee shop.

 Hop on your bike or take a walk to your local park when the weather permits.
 Many parks have shaded tables that can be an ideal spot to work while enjoying fresh air and getting a boost of vitamin D.

-Cons: While many of these public places offer great flexibility, some can be a bit noisy or chaotic depending on the day.
-Keep in mind that while you may be able to find free Wi-Fi, it might not a business-friendly speed or completely secure.
+Cons: While many of these public places offer great flexibility, some can feel a bit noisy or chaotic depending on the day.
+Keep in mind that while free Wi-Fi may be available, it might not offer business-friendly speeds or be fully secure.

 Bottom Line: Public places can be a great option when you’re looking for a change of scenery or a place to work for a few hours.
-When working at one of these alternative locations, considering bringing noise-canceling headphones and a portable Wi-Fi hot spot.
-Workfrom scouts out the best work-friendly spaces in your location.
+When working at one of these alternative locations, consider bringing noise-canceling headphones and a portable Wi-Fi hot spot.
+Workfrom scouts out the best work-friendly spaces in your area.

 6. Digital Nomad

-Pros: All digital nomads opt for this way of life due to their desire for independence.
+Pros: Digital nomads (or virtual nomads) opt for this way of life due to their desire for independence.
 You can become liberated in both life and work by choosing your own path as a digital nomad.
-Modern individuals long for independence, and working remotely as a digital nomad provides that possibility.
+The modern worker longs for independence and becoming a digital nomad provides that possibility.

-Cons: The fact that digital nomads must eventually come to terms with loneliness may be one of their biggest challenges.
-Every person needs to be in constant contact with their loved ones, but if you reflect on the digital nomad lifestyle, you’ll see that it is actually the reverse.
-Despite the diversity and variety at their disposal, nomads often experience feelings of isolation and even powerlessness.
+Cons: Many people prefer to be in constant contact with their loved ones, but if you reflect on the digital nomad lifestyle, you’ll see that it’s actually the reverse.
+In fact, digital nomads often experience feelings of isolation and even powerlessness.

-Bottom Line: The MBO Partners 2023 State of Independence research study found that 16.9 million American workers currently describe themselves as digital nomads.
+The MBO Partners 2024 State of Independence research study found that 18.1 million American workers currently describe themselves as digital nomads.
 Digital nomads defy a single definition, yet all choose to combine working remotely and traveling for various reasons and lengths of time.
 Some nomads travel for years, regularly moving across countries and continents.

 Categories